skypjack/entt/docs/md/core.md

 object or acts already as a reference for unmanaged elements, the new instance thus created won't create copies and will only serve as a reference for the original item.<br/>
-It means that, starting from the example above, both `ref` and` other` will point to the same object, whether it's initially contained in `other` or already an unmanaged element.
+This means that, starting from the example above, both `ref` and` other` will point to the same object, whether it's initially contained in `other` or already an unmanaged element.

+As a side note, it's worth mentioning that, while everything works transparently when it comes to non-const references, there are some exceptions when it comes to const references.<br/>
+In particular, the `data` member function invoked on a non-const instance of `any` that wraps a const reference will return a null pointer in all cases.

 To cast an instance of `any` to a type, the library offers a set of `any_cast` functions in all respects similar to their most famous counterparts.<br/>
-The only difference is that, in the case of `EnTT`, these won't raise exceptions but will only cross an assert in debug mode, otherwise resulting in undefined behavior in case of misuse in release mode.
+The only difference is that, in the case of `EnTT`, these won't raise exceptions but will only trigger an assert in debug mode, otherwise resulting in undefined behavior in case of misuse in release mode.

 # Type support